IBM/microservices-traffic-management-using-istio/README.md

 # Steps

-## Part A: Modify Istio application to external service by rebuilding microservices and enabling egress traffic
+## Part A: Modify Istio application to connect to external datasource by rebuilding microservices and enabling egress traffic

 ![ISTIO-PART-C](images/ISTIO-PART-C.png)